excid3/noticed/README.md

 The delivery methods are designed to be modular so you can customize the way each type gets delivered.

 For example, emails will require a subject, body, and email address while an SMS requires a phone number and simple message.
-You can define the formats for each of these in your Notification and the delivery method will handle the processing of it.
+You can define the formats for each of these in your Notifier and the delivery method will handle the processing of it.

 ### Database